 We ask that you honor our TOBACCO USE CODE OF CONDUCT while you are living with us.
 This CODE OF CONDUCT was created to support the health and well-being of our patients and their caregivers.
 In order to provide the most healthful home-away-from-home possible, smoking will not be allowed, at all, in the front of SCCA House.

 As a cancer treatment program, it is only right that we provide patients the best atmosphere possible for their care.
-With this in mind, SCCA has a Smoke Free Life Program to help patients and their caregivers who want to reduce or kick the habit.
+With this in mind, SCCA's Living Tobacco-Free service to help patients and their caregivers who want to reduce or kick the habit.
 This no-cost program offers personalized help to develop a quit plan and information about helpful resources.
 Call (206) 288-7766 for more information.

 For reservations, call (206) 204-3700, or e-mail email@example.com.